remykarem/advent-of-code-2021/day06/README.md

 **Recursion**

-Solved this initially using recursion and mutating the initial state $d$ times 😱 where $d$ is the number of days.
+Solved this initially using recursion and mutating the initial state *d* times 😱 where *d* is the number of days.
 This worked for the first part but in the second part the process got killed 🤭.
 Both space and time complexity possibly exponential.

 **DP**